ove/ove-asset-manager/docs/Users.md

 By default, a user will not have read or write access to any groups, and will not be an admin.

 To grant access, lists of space-separated group names can be provided to the ``--read`` and ``--write`` arguments.
-To give a user administrator rights, the ``--admin`` argument can be provided.
+To grant a user admin rights, the ``--admin`` argument can be provided.

 Example: